kvasdopil/robot-arm-ui/README.md

 ### Usage

 - Orbit to view the scene
-- Drag the orange sphere to set the target; on release, the client requests `/api/ik`, applies returned angles to the arm, and renders the bones chain
+- Drag either target sphere (orange or purple).
+The arm tracks the last-dragged sphere and recalculates IK continuously while you drag
 - Adjust sliders to manually set angles

 To reset saved state: